TC 7 (oral presentation)

 As described above, there are two deliverables, the oral presentation and the written report.
 Both are in formats that should be familiar by now.

-As before, this will be presented as a team oral presentation using PowerPoint or equivalent, and a brief of your product.
+As before, this will be presented as a team oral presentation using PowerPoint or equivalent, and a brief demonstration of your prototype.
 A rough rule of thumb for timing is as follows:

 This adds up to a maximum of 20 minutes per team, and we will need to enforce this limit fairly strictly.
 Every member of the team should help develop the presentation and present part of it.
 You must speak without written notes.

-You team should bring a laptop with VGA output to show your presentation, both to the rehearsal and to the actual presentation.
+You team should bring a laptop with VGA or HDMI output (as well as any necessary adapters) to show your presentation, both to the rehearsal and to the actual presentation.
 Let us know if this poses a problem for your team.
-Your team should also bring your top.sof and .mif files on a USB flash drive, and a paper copy of your slides for the evaluators (three-per-page format is OK).
+Your team should also bring your top.sof and .mif files on a USB flash drive, and a paper copy of your slides for the evaluators (three-slides-per-page format is OK).
 Bring an initialized SD card if you need it in the demo.

 We will provide a complete DE2-115 setup and a laptop to run Quartus.
 We will also provide a projector and document camera.
 The document camera can project a live picture of the DE2-115 board during your demo.
 During your demo, you can switch between showing the VGA output from the DE2-115 and a live picture of your DE2-115 board.